bcaro/wifilightV2-doc/docs/en_US/index.md

 This part of the plugin requires the launch of the dependencies: if the local IP address is not found by the plugin, make the connection between the mac address and the IP address given in the device parameters of the Tuya application and your router and change the IP address.
 The procedure to find the IP address uses a Linux system command, if it cannot be loaded or if the system is not compatible, the IP address cannot be found automatically.

-### Remarks :
-- If a device with the same devId already exists, the inclusion will not be done.
+### Notes and Limitations
+- if the IP address is 0.0.0.0 it means that Jeedom does not have access to the device, it is probably the network configuration to reconsider.
+Note that the IP address 0.0.0.0 is also assigned to devices with firmware <3.3. and non-compatible devices.
+- some Tuya/Zigbee gateways are not compatible, check the Jeedom forum.
-- non-zigbee and battery-powered devices are pure cloud (closure, door, temperature sensors for example) will be integrated but the plugin will not be able to access them
+- non-Zigbee and battery-powered devices are purely cloud (closure, door, temperature sensors for example) will be integrated but the plugin will not be able to access them
-- the colors according to the 3 known formats are created as well as the related saturation and intensity commands
 - peripherals with coded information (actuator part of alarms in general) are not managed
 - devices with non-standard information (possibly can be solved with a code block in a scenario) are not handled
-- the plugin does not decode complex commands and then puts the Json from the Tuya cloud in the parameters
+- the plugin does not decode complex commands and then puts raw information from the Tuya cloud in parameters
 - Tuya cloud may not provide all device commands.
+- multi-channel devices (multi-sockets, multi-switches) included by the plugin via the Tuya cloud are grouped in the same device
+- if a device with the same devId already exists, the inclusion will not be done. - the colors according to the 3 known formats are created as well as the related saturation and intensity commands
 - deletion of an order created by the plugin via the Tuya cloud can no longer be recreated
 - the min and max of a numerical value are uploaded from the cloud.
 As needed, modify the #slider# and #value# parameters as well as the Jeedom min and max.
 This part is to be improved with user feedback.

-### Tips:
+### Tips
 - if the IP address was not found because the peripheral is not connected, give it the address: 0.0.0.0 , connect it and restart the inclusion procedure.
-- if the localkey of a peripheral has changed, modify the devId of the peripheral, redo the inclusion and copy the devId and the new localkey into the old peripheral.
+- if the localkey of a peripheral has changed, modify the devId or the nodeId of the peripheral (by putting for example @ at the end), redo the inclusion and copy the devId or the nodeId and the new localkey in the old peripheral .
 Finally, delete the device created by inclusion.
 - if the automatic procedure malfunctions or if commands are not provided by the Tuya cloud, switch to [device learning mode](./tuya#tocAnchor-1-1-6) and act only on the buttons of the app Tuya Smartlife in correspondence.
 If other buttons are used, the plugin will create duplicates of commands created through Tuya cloud.
 But beware this documentation is very technical and reserved for an informed public, do not use it in panic mode when you do not have the knowledge to understand its content.
 - in general, orders can be created manually or in learning mode